RelationalAI/rai-sdk-julia/README.md

 ### Installation

-The package can be installed from source using the Julia REPL, using the package manager.
+The package can be installed from source using the Julia REPL, through the package manager.

 ```julia
 julia> using Pkg; Pkg.add("RAI")